aknandi/disaggregation/cran-comments.md

     sub-directories of 1Mb or more:
       libs  12.5Mb

   Packages based on C++ can have large compiled libraries.
 This is as small as it can be, hope that is ok.
+I got a similar, but slightly different note when using R CMD check compared to devtools::check().
+The gist was the same though.

 * checking compilation flags used ...
 NOTE
   Compilation used the following non-portable flag(s):